Ameobea/homepage/src/blog/rust-rocket-cloud-run.md

 ---
-title: 'Deploying a Rusty REST API with Diesel, Rocket, and MySQL on Google Cloud Run'
+title: 'Deploying a REST API with Rust, Diesel, Rocket, and MySQL on Google Cloud Run'
 date: '2019-04-23'
 ---